fediverse-governance/fediverse-governance.github.io/manuscript.md

 Nathan Schneider of Social.coop highlighted the importance of establishing not only server rules, but also a rulemaking *process*, especially for server teams interested in collaborative or cooperative governance:

-*…that's why I really rushed when the Musk thing happened, building out* [documentation for Social.coop](https://wiki.social.coop/wiki/Main\_Page)*, such as it is—which is not great, but I just wanted to make it more visible… “Here's the way that you can organize your server.
+> *…that's why I really rushed when the Musk thing happened, building out [documentation for Social.coop](https://wiki.social.coop/wiki/Main\_Page), such as it is—which is not great, but I just wanted to make it more visible… “Here's the way that you can organize your server.
 If you want to start a server, if you want to get into this stuff, start thinking democratically from the beginning.”*

+>

-*My lab built this tool* [CommunityRule](https://communityrule.info)*.
+> *My lab built this tool [CommunityRule](https://communityrule.info).
 That's also about, “How can you make it easy and quick to have some rules?”
 And the idea is not that it's the greatest tool ever, but it's a plea just to say “Get something in place at the beginning so that you have a framework for improving it later.
 Just get something in place, please, now.
 Otherwise you'll be stuck with something that all the defaults will just tell you to do something that is, you know, it's just going to be…another weird fiefdom, right?”*

 ##